How to Insulate a Basement Ceiling

 I'M STILL INTERESTED IN HOW TO INSULATE A BASEMENT CEILING

 If you'd still prefer to insulate your basement ceiling, or even insulate your ceiling and your walls, be prepared to do some serious work.
 Start with moving batts of insulation around the pipes and wires and staple them to the lower edges of the joists.
 You'll also need to insulate the rim joist, which is the framing around the perimeter of the floor.
-To avoid extreme cold temperature in the winter, insulate your ductwork and hot water pipes as well.
+To avoid extreme cold temperatures in the winter, insulate your ductwork and hot water pipes as well.
 Weatherstrip the basement door and insulate your water heater.

 For proven methods of saving on your energy bill rather than knowing how to insulate a basement ceiling, try adding more insulation to your attic, weatherstripping your windows and doors, and switching to storm windows.
 While some of these are pricey, they pay for themselves in the long run.